Travel.State.Gov > International Travel > Country Information > South Sudan International Travel Information

 Controlled Items: Certain items which are normal and legal to possess elsewhere are tightly controlled in South Sudan.
 Bringing them into the country without government permission, or even traveling internally with them, can result in extra scrutiny by security officials, the confiscation of your items, and your arrest.

-Traveling with professional photography equipment will trigger extra scrutiny regardless of occupation.
 Metal detectors, which can be used for prospecting, are tightly controlled, especially if you are traveling to an area where mining takes place.
 Some forms of communication equipment such as satellite phones (commonly referred to by their trade names: Thurayas or Iridiums) are required to be registered with the government.
-Imports of any form of military material or “dual-use” items are highly scrutinized.
-Entering South Sudan or traveling internally with large quantities of cash also typically requires government permission.
+Imports of any form of military material or “dual-use” items including their components are highly scrutinized, even if commercially available; this includes commercial drones.

 U.S. citizens should contact the Embassy of the Republic of South Sudan for questions regarding what equipment they may or may not import into the country and how to obtain authorizations for specific equipment or to bring in large sums of cash.

-Dual Nationals: The embassy recommends all dual nationals obtain visas for their U.S. passport covering the duration of their stay in South Sudan.
-If staying longer than a typical visa will allow, dual nationals are strong encouraged to obtain a five-year residency permit.
+Dual Nationals: The Embassy recommends all dual nationals obtain visas for their U.S. passport covering the duration of their stay in South Sudan.
+If staying longer than a typical visa will allow, dual nationals are strongly encouraged to obtain a five-year residency permit.
 These documents are available for a fee at any local Government of South Sudan Immigration office.

 Aid Workers: Consult with the security personnel representing your organization.
 Compounds housing aid workers have been breached and aid workers, including U.S. citizens, have been the targets of shootings, ambushes, violent assaults, harassment, and robberies.

 Currency: The South Sudanese pound (SSP) is the official currency.
 It is a cash exclusive society.
 Carry sufficient funds in to cover all your expenses for the duration of your stay.
 ATMs draw on local banks only.
 Exchange currency only at reputable banks.
-U.S. currency issued prior to 2006 or blemished is not accepted.
+U.S. currency that is damaged or issued prior to 2006 is not accepted.

-Photography: A permit is required and may be obtained from the Ministry of Interior for $50.
+Photography: For any photography, amateur and professional, a permit is required and may be obtained from the Ministry of Interior for $50.
 Even with a permit, you must be careful taking pictures, as police have arrested and physically assaulted tourists for using a camera.
+In addition, traveling with professional photography equipment will trigger extra scrutiny regardless of occupation.

-LGBTI Travelers: Consensual same-sex sexual relations are illegal in South Sudan with penalties up to 10 years’ imprisonment.
-If non-consensual, the penalty is up to 14 years imprisonment.
-Societal discrimination against lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons is widespread, and there are no known LGBTI organizations.
+LGBTQI+ Travelers: Same-sex sexual relations are considered illegal in South Sudan with penalties of up to 10 years’ imprisonment, if consensual.
+If non-consensual, the penalty is up to 14 years’ imprisonment.
+Societal discrimination against lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI+) persons is widespread, and there are no known LGBTQI+ organizations.

 Further health information:

-Checkpoints: Approach all vehicle checkpoints with caution, especially after dark or during times of heightened political or military tensions.
+Checkpoints: Approach all vehicle checkpoints with caution, especially after dark or during times of heightened political or military tensions, and do not attempt to evade them.
 Even stops at checkpoints operated by the government of South Sudan may become hostile or violent.

 Landmines: Years of conflict have left the threat of unexploded ordnance, including landmines, as a hazard on or near major roads.
 Stay on main roads marked as cleared by a competent de-mining authority.